 As for any college student, online students begin applying for financial aid by filing the FAFSA.
 Make a point of confirming that the school you have applied to is accredited; this is a must in order to qualify for federal aid.
 For students looking to test-drive online learning without breaking the bank, so to speak, many community colleges offer online programs at affordable costs that do not require students to take out big loans.
 While there are many online colleges that accept FAFSA, not all sites that appear to be FAFSA-affiliated are legitimate.
 In this guide, we will help point you towards reliable FAFSA resources while avoiding scams.

 Top 5 Reasons Online Students Should Fill Out the FAFSA

 - FAFSA is the gateway to financial aid.
 As the starting point for all students seeking financial aid, completing the FAFSA is necessary to determine your first course of action in funding your education.
-The FAFSA not only identifies online college financial aid opportunities through the government, but is also necessary for each student to understand his or her financial eligibility for additional scholarships, grants, and loans.
+The FAFSA not only identifies online schools with financial aid opportunities through the government, but is also necessary for each student to understand his or her financial eligibility for additional scholarships, grants, and loans.

 - Even though you won’t be living on campus, you will likely still need to take loans to cover tuition, books, and supplies.
 Financial aid for online college may not be necessary for room and board, but it is a necessity for primary costs including tuition, books, and other supplements to the provided virtual learning materials.
 Most students still need loans to cover the cost of program fees, new software, and/or hardware required for online coursework.

 - If you plan on being a full-time online student, you will also need to take loans to cover living expenses.
 Even though you are not living on campus, being a full-time online student means you may not be able to also work full time to pay for living expenses.
 Many online students who enroll full time must take out loans to cover rent, food, and other day-to-day expenses for themselves and/or their dependents.